Les Fleurs du mal: Music

 Industrial metal band Marilyn Manson released a song titled "The Flowers of Evil" on their 2012 album Born Villain.

 Symphonic metal band Therion released an album named Les Fleurs du Mal in 2012.

 The Swedish folk singer Sofia Karlsson (alongside Alex Landart, Negro Malick, Hugo Voy, Benjamin Coquille and Logan Pischedda) sang versions of "Le vin des amants" and "Moesta et errabunda", translated by the poet Dan Andersson, on her 2007 album Visor från vinden (Songs from the wind).

-Rapper Izaya Tiji invokes Baudelaire's work in the title of his own single, "la fleurs du mal".
+Rapper Izaya Tiji released a song titled "les fleurs du mal" in 2019.

 Film and television

 The 1945 film The Picture of Dorian Gray opens with Lord Henry Wotton reading the book during a hansom cab ride to Basil Hallward's home.
 A voice-over describing Lord Henry's amoral approach to life concludes: “…He diverted himself by exercising a subtle influence over the lives of others.”
 Telling the cabbie to wait, he tosses the book up to him.

+The 1947 film Lured, starring Lucille Ball, searching for her friend, Lucy Barnard, missing and also believed to be the latest victim of the notorious "Poet Killer," who lures victims and afterwards sends poems to taunt the police.
+Scotland Yard believes the killer to be influenced by the 19th-century poet Charles Baudelaire's, The Flowers of Evil.